 Since its inception in 2004, the Garvey Lecture Series continues to bring distinguished speakers and legal experts to Wichita and serves as a resource for the community’s legal, business and professional communities.
-Each year, distinguished experts from diverse fields are asked to speak about topics that specifically focus on conflict resolution and peacemaking– from interpersonal to international relations.
+Each year, distinguished experts from diverse fields are asked to speak about topics that specifically focus on conflict resolution – from interpersonal to international relations.

 Martin Luther King, III